benhamilton/benhamilton.github.io/_posts/2020-05-18-footnotes-in-markdown.md

+---
+layout: post
-# Footnotes in Markdown
+title: Footnotes in Markdown
+permalink: 2020-05-18-footnotes-in-markdown
+published: true
+---

 Using markdown is great.
 Creating and using footnotes in markdown is very manual.
 Painful even.

-So I've created a Keyboard Maestro shortcut to make them easier.
+So I've created a Keyboard Maestro shortcut to make them easier.<!--more-->

 ![Keyboard Maestro Markdown Footnote Marcro](../images/kbm-mdfn.png)